 This attribute specifies the base path used to resolve relative URIs specified by the classid, data, and archive attributes.
-When absent, its default value is the
+When absent, its default value is the base URI of the current document.

 The codebase attribute is not used to overwrite the root used in relative path navigations.